CloudStack integration

 The StorPool primary storage plugin is used both for the CloudStack management and agents.
 It is intended to be self-contained and non-intrusive.
 All StorPool related communication (for example, data copying, volume resize) is done with StorPool-specific commands.

 The information provided here applies for CloudStack versions 4.17.0.0 and newer, where the StorPool plugin is part of the standard CloudStack installation.
-In case the version of CloudStack you are running is lower than 4.17.0.0, then you should install the plugin provided in the StorPool CloudStack repository.
+If you are using an earlier version of CloudStack, then you should install the plugin provided in the StorPool CloudStack repository.

 For more high-level information on how you can accelerate your CloudStack deployment using StorPool, see the StorPool site.